 It Jes’ Happened: When Bill Traylor Started to Draw is about the life of former slave Bill Traylor (1854-1949) who became a famous folk artist at the age of 85 when he began to draw pictures based on his memories of his childhood in Alabama.
-He is now considered one of the central figures in the field of “self-taught” modern art. [biography picture book, ages 5-9]
+He is now considered one of the central figures in the field of “self-taught” modern art. [biography picture book, ages 5 and up]

 The Passage to Freedom: The Sugihara Story by Ken Mochizuki, illustrated by Dom Lee, and afterword by Hiroki Sugihara

 Passage to Freedom: The Sugihara Story is about the life of Chiune Sugihara (1900-1986), a Japanese diplomat in Lithuania in 1940, who defied the government to assist thousands of Jews escape the Holocaust.
 The book is illustrated by one of my favorite artists, Dom Lee, who also illustrated my first book SIXTEEN YEARS IN SIXTEEN SECONDS: THE SAMMY LEE STORY (Lee & Low Books 2005).
-I love the epic nature of this book – it may be a picture book but its subject is powerful and poignant. [biography picture book, ages 6-12]
+I love the epic nature of this book – it may be a picture book but its subject is powerful and poignant. [biography picture book, ages 6 and up]

 Snowflake Bentley by Jacqueline Briggs Martin, illustrated by Mary Azarian

 Snowflake Bentley is about the life of photographer Wilson Bentley (1865-1931) who perfected the process of photographing snowflakes on black velvet before they melted.
 His technological prowess and passion for nature would prove to the world that no two snowflakes were alike.
-This book won the Caldecott Medal in 1999 for its poetic text and unique carved woodcut artwork and informational sidebars. [biography picture book, ages 4-8]
+This book won the Caldecott Medal in 1999 for its poetic text and unique carved woodcut artwork and informational sidebars. [biography picture book, ages 4 and up]